Man found with wife's dismembered body convicted of felonies

 Investigators in California say Ferel disappeared after vacationing with Rey in 2016.
 Ferel's body hasn't been found, but his blood was detected in the trunk of his vehicle after Rey was involved in an accident with it months after Ferel disappeared.
 Rey told the AP that Ferel died of natural causes and that he burned him in Arizona in the same type of religious ceremony he planned for his wife.

 Sentencing for Rey in the Kansas case is set for March 27.
+Bergen says the potential sentence won't be known until the pre-sentence investigation is completed.